EMNico/tp-2015-TA-GT-BN/README.md

 - Create files.
 - Delete files.
 - Modify files, add and remove lines.
-- Rename files, change their name and directory.
+- Rename files, change their name and directory. `git mv`
-- Create a branch, with two or more commits and merge it in master.
+- Create a branch, with two or more commits and merge it in master. `git checkout -b <branch_name>`
 - Checkout an older version, do some changes (creating conflicts) in a branch and merge it in master.
 - Checkout an older version, do some changes (creating conflicts) in a branch and rebase it on master (keep a backup.)
-- Do an interactive rebase where you squash two commits (keep a backup.)
+- Do an interactive rebase where you squash two commits (keep a backup.) `git rebase --interactive`
 - Do an interactive rebase where you split one commits (keep a backup.)